|

 regardless of the stored value types.
 An example of such a

-function is the operation cl_print_binder(L,F,B)
+function is the operation cl_print_binder(L,F,B),

 defined in

-.
+clist.c.
 This function receives three parameters:

-const binder * B
+const clist * LFILE * Fconst binder * B

 It is in the binder where all the information to deal with a value

 stored in a list is collected.
-The B->size
+The B->size is

-a new node of the right size.
+needed to malloc() a new node of the right size.

-is needed to adjust a link pointer into
+B->offset is needed to adjust a link pointer into

 a node pointer.
 The other fields defined in

-type.
+int_lk type.

 The implementation of the polymorphic print()